BioinformaticsDataPracticum2026/adrenal-pancreas-open-chromatin/README.md

 ---

-## Task 4: GO biological process enrichment of species-specific and conserved open chromatin regions
+## Step 4: GO biological process enrichment of species-specific and conserved open chromatin regions

 ### Overview
 This task performs GO Biological Process enrichment analysis on species-specific and conserved open chromatin regions using `rGREAT`, a region-based enrichment framework designed for genomic intervals rather than pre-defined gene lists.